belodigital/screen-snap/README.md

 php artisan screen-snap:take
     --savePath= : Optional path to save the screenshots.
-If not provided, the configuration default path will be used --url= : URL to capture the screenshot, when capturing a single one --fileName= : Name of the file where the screenshot will be saved, when capturing a single one.
+If not provided, the configuration default path will be used --url= : URL to capture the screenshot, when capturing a single one --file-name= : Name of the file where the screenshot will be saved, when capturing a single one.
 If a file with the same name already exists, it will be replaced
-    --stepsToReproduce= : JSON formatted string of steps to reproduce before taking the screenshot, when capturing a single one
+    --steps-to-reproduce= : JSON formatted string of steps to reproduce before taking the screenshot, when capturing a single one
-    --data= : JSON data or file path for batch screenshot capture --loginUsername= : Username for login
+    --data= : JSON data or file path for batch screenshot capture --login-username= : Username for login
-    --loginPassword= : Password for login
+    --login-password= : Password for login
-    --loginUsernameFieldSelector= : CSS selector for the username field --loginPasswordFieldSelector= : CSS selector for the password field --loginSubmitButtonSelector= : CSS selector for the login submit button --pageNavigationTimeout= : Optional timeout for page navigation --screenshotWidth= : Width of the screenshot
+    --login-username-field-selector= : CSS selector for the username field --login-password-field-selector= : CSS selector for the password field --login-submit-button-selector= : CSS selector for the login submit button --page-navigation-timeout= : Optional timeout for page navigation --screenshot-width= : Width of the screenshot
-    --screenshotHeight= : Height of the screenshot
+    --screenshot-height= : Height of the screenshot
 ```

 ### Command Options